-10. Structure of the curriculum The week Hours Required learning outcomes Name of unit or subject Method of education Method of assessment 1 - 6 2 hours a week Sport definition, importance and types mechanism of movement of the human body common sports injuries Basic skills of Basketball International Law of the Game of Basketball A film about the types of sports and what benefits can be used by the community to conduct tests for muscles working on the joints of the body and the motor ranges have the application of the basic stages to help the injured player and according to the type of injury and place learning some basic skills in basketball Theoretical + Practical Oral, practical and theoretical exams 7 - 9 2 hours a week The basic skills of table tennis and its international law are the basic skills of volleyball and its international law Swimming sport Basic skills of the game of tennis and its international law Apply skills individually and collectively Apply some basic skills to table tennis ball learn some basic skills in volleyball A video presentation about swimming and a scientific trip to the pool of the University of Baghdad apply some basic skills of the game of tennis learn some basic skills in handball Theoretical + Practical Oral, practical and theoretical exams
+10. Structure of the curriculum The wee k Hours Required learning outcome s Name of unit or subject Method of education Method of assessment 1 - 6 2 hours a week Sport definition, importance and types mechanism of movement of the human body common sports injuries Basic skills of Basketball International Law of the Game of Basketball A film about the types of sports and what benefits can be used by the community to conduct tests for muscles working on the joints of the body and the motor ranges have the application of the basic stages to help the injured player and according to the type of injury and place learning some basic skills in basketball Theoretical + Practical Oral, practical and theoretica l exams

-10 - 12 2 hours a week Basic skills for the game of handballInternational law of the game of handballArena and Field Games types, International Law of the Game)Apply the skills individually and collectively, apply the basic skills of the most Theoretical + Practical Oral, practical and theoretical exams 13-15 2 hours a week Basic football skills Management of sports competitions and competitions sports laws and legislation Practical applications on how to manage tournaments and sports competitions Theoretical + Practical Oral, practical and theoretical exams
+10 - 12 2 hours a week Basic skills for the game of handball International law of the game of handball Arena and Field Games types, International Law of the Game) Apply the skills individually and collectively, apply the basic skills of the most important events in the arena and the field and apply the most important rules of the game of football Theoretical + Practical Oral, practical and theoretical exams 13-15 2 hours a week Basic football skills Management of sports competitions and competitions sports laws and legislation Practical applications on how to manage tournaments and sports competitions Theoretical + Practical Oral, practical and theoretical exams

-11- the infrastructu re

-A. prescribed books and main

-references

-Books and references (scientific journals, reports,) Virtual Library of the Ministry of higher Education and Scientific Research

-E-referencing, Web sites Virtual Library of the Ministry of higher Education and Scientific Research Books in the Institute's electronic library
+11- the infrastructure A. prescribed books and main references Books and references (scientific journals, reports,) Virtual Library of the Ministry of higher Education and Scientific Research E-referencing, Web sites Virtual Library of the Ministry of higher Education and Scientific Research Books in the Institute's electronic library

 - Goal setting: The educational objectives of the course should be set.
 What skills and knowledge should students acquire by the end of the course? - Review current content: Review the current content of the course.
 Is it compatible with educational goals?
-Are there areas that can be improved or updated?

-- Update content: Based on review, update content to meet educational goals.
+Are there areas that can be improved or updated? - Update content: Based on review, update content to meet educational goals.
 This may include adding new topics, updating existing topics, or even deleting some topics that are no longer relevant. - Developing teaching strategies: Developing teaching strategies that support the achievement of educational goals.
 These may include such things as interactive lessons, practical projects, and theoretical and practical assessments.